House price slowdown in South Korea; soaring prices in Seoul

-- Busan, the country's second biggest city, had the highest house price rises of 2.95% during the year to November 2016.
+- Gwangju, the country's sixth biggest city, had the second highest house price rise, increasing by 3.9% during the year to December 2018.

 Upon conclusion, a property sale contract must be recorded by the foreigner to the head of the Shi/Kun/Ku (city/county/ward).
 If the property is located in military installation protection areas, designated cultural properties, and ecosystem conservation areas, foreigners "shall obtain permission from the head of Shi/Kun/Ku before the conclusion of the contract" .